 It should have been easy.
 We just needed to putter 100 feet-the length of two semi-trailers or 40 steps.
 I’d seen the open water at dusk.

 With the current, we were moving toward the shallows.
-My spouse, with ten times my nautical experience, saw what was happening, took over the wheel, flipped on the chart plotter, and motored us to deep water.
+My spouse, with ten times my nautical experience, saw what was happening, took over the wheel and motored us to deep water.

 Where are you operating in the fog at night?
 When you can’t operate in the bright light,